 In all, the key elements of 3PLs are what foster the unique customer-provider relationship they’re known for.
 In an alliance driven by shared goals, strong communication can motivate providers to be innovative and improve a customer’s experience.
-When a customer’s expectations are exceeded, they want to reciprocate.
-Proactive goal setting and communication creates long term loyal customers and advocates.
+When customers’ expectations are exceeded, they want to reciprocate.
+Proactive goal setting and communication creates long-term loyal customers and advocates.
 See?
 Mutual benefits.

 RTD Logistics is 3PL and these key components have been integral in providing proactive logistics solutions since 1986.